daisywyh/cremer_tester/README.md

 2. Make sure that you've activated the correct `mamba`/`conda` environment
 3. Change the value for `NUMCORES`
    1. In the file `bowtieFullPipeline.sh`, there is a variable called `NUMCORES` that specifies the number of cores you'd like like Snakemake to run on.
 Change this to our desired number.
+4. Double check the settings.
+I currently have this thing running on
-4. Run the actual file!
+5. Run the actual file!
    1. You can do this by running `bash bowtieFullPipeline.sh` in your terminal/shell.
    2. If you want this to run in the background, instead try running `nohup bash bowtieFullPipeline.sh`.
       1. Useful link on understanding how this works: https://unix.stackexchange.com/questions/3886/difference-between-nohup-disown-and